jnieuwen/stack-todo/README.md

 STACKTODOLOGFILE variable is set the todo will be logged to the file pointed to by STACKTODOLOGFILE.

+### st-rm

+Remove the item from the top of the stack, but do not write it to STACKTODOLOGFILE

 ### st-commit

 Do a git commit -m "item on top of the stack" and pop the top of the stack.